mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-runtime-resources.md

 When a Pod needs to be destroyed Kubernetes allow the definition of a grace period to wait before the Pod gets forcibly killed.

-Techically it's the time that Kubernetes waits between sending a `SIG_TERM` and a `SIG_KILL`.
+Technically it's the time that Kubernetes waits between sending a `SIG_TERM` and a `SIG_KILL`.
 Kubernetes default value is 30s.

 This parameter can be configured by user into this Runtime card.